jbutcher21/aiclass/README.md

 This approach gives you direct file access, ability to execute the linter, generate and test code, handle complex multi-file schemas, and iterate on mapper implementations.

-- Open your project folder in your AI-enabled IDE
+- Open your project folder in your local development environment
 - Fetch the RAG files into your workspace (clone the mapper-ai repo or download them):
   ```
   https://raw.githubusercontent.com/Senzing/mapper-ai/main/rag/senzing_mapping_assistant_prompt.md